-These additional State revenues pass through to Michigan school districts in the form of a per pupil "Foundation Allowance" paid on a "blended count" of District pupil membership in February 2020 and October 2020.
-The 2020-21 "Foundation Allowance" for Arvon Township School District was \$8,529 for 12 "Full Time Equivalent" students, generating \$28,619 in state aid payments to the District of which \$5,446 was paid to the District in July and August 2021 and is included in "Due From Other Governmental Units" of the General Fund of the District.
+These additional State revenues pass through to Michigan school districts in the form of a per pupil "Foundation Allowance" paid on a "blended count" of District pupil membership in February 2022 and October 2022.
+However, if a school district generates more revenue per pupil from its non-homestead tax levy than it would receive from its per pupil foundation allowance, no foundation allowance revenue is passed on to the school district.
+For the 2022-2023 school year, the District's foundation allowance was \$9,150 for 10 "Full Time Equivalent" students, however due to the fact that the per pupil revenue from the District's non-homestead tax levy exceeded its per pupil foundation allowance, it did not receive any related State aid.
+The District received a total of \$69,609 in other state aid payments, of which \$12,723 was paid to the District in July and August 2023 and is included in "Due From Other Governmental Units" of the General Fund.